 Trinity College Choir’s award-winning discography is a remarkable body of work accomplished over some 40 years by Stephen Layton, Richard Marlow, and successive generations of choral and organ scholars.
 Alongside foundational masterworks of the European Renaissance, Baroque and Romantic periods, the Choir’s recordings champion the decisive 20th century contributions of Britten, Poulenc, Walton, Leighton, Duruflé, Stravinsky and Howells, and offer one of the most adventurous surveys by any modern choir of today’s choral avant-garde.

-This page lists all original CD albums issued by the Choir since the mid-1980s, and the principal notable compilations.
-The Choir’s earliest CD releases were on the Conifer Classics label, subsequently merged into BMG and Sony Music who selectively re-issued and re-compiled Conifer Classics material under various imprints, and licensed re-issues and compilations by other labels.
+This page lists all original LP and CD albums issued by the Choir since the 1980s, together with some notable compilations.
+The Choir’s earliest CD releases appeared on the Conifer Classics label.
+Conifer was subsequently acquired by the Sony-BMG group which selectively re-issued and re-compiled Conifer Classics material under various imprints, and licensed re-issues and compilations by other labels.
 All recordings are presented here with their originally-issued catalogue numbers; links to re-issues are provided where available.